 The number of members on our Board of Directors may be modified from time to time exclusively by resolution of our Board of Directors.
-Our Board of Directors currently consists of twelve members.
-Claudius E. Watts IV was appointed Chairman of the Board of Directors in October 2020 and Timothy T. Yates has served as the Lead Independent Director since 2020.
+Our Board of Directors currently consists of ten members.
+Claudius E. Watts IV was appointed Chairman of the Board of Directors in October 2020, and Timothy T. Yates has served as the Lead Independent Director since 2020.

 As of April 4, 2019, per the Investment Agreement between Carlyle and CommScope, Carlyle has the right to designate two directors to our Board, each to serve a one-year term.
-Ms. Mackenzie and Mr. McCarter are nominees designated by Carlyle and recommended by the Board for election in 2023 with terms expiring at the 2024 Annual Meeting.
+Messrs.
+Hughes and McCarter are nominees designated by Carlyle and recommended by the Board for election in 2024 with terms expiring at the 2025 Annual Meeting of Stockholders.
 The directors designated by Carlyle will be voted on by the holders of Series A Convertible Preferred Stock as a single class at each annual meeting until certain beneficial ownership conditions are no longer met as detailed in the Investment Agreement.